 In This Article

-Do you feel burnt out at your job?
-Work-related stress can lead to tiredness, irritability, and lack of motivation.
-Studies suggest that 30-80% of American nurses and doctors are experiencing signs of burnout.1,2
+Are you feeling burned out at your job, at home, or in life?
+Stress and burnout can lead to tiredness, irritability, and lack of motivation.
+Studies suggest that 30 to 80 percent of American nurses and doctors are experiencing the three primary signs of burnout.

 Western medicine has limited tools to address this growing concern.
-The most common recommendations (offering limited success) are:3
+According to psychiatry researchers, the most common recommendations (offering limited success) are:

 - Changing work patterns, such as working less and taking more breaks